spryker/spryker-docs/_drafts/oryx/oryx-versioning.md

 ### Libraries

-The primary source of functionality within the Oryx framework are the Oryx libraries.
-They include core features, utilities and helpers, domain-specific functionality, as well as pre-designed themes and presets that can be used as provided by default.
+The primary source of functionality within the Oryx framework is the Oryx libraries.
+They include core features, utilities and helpers, domain-specific functionality, as well as predesigned themes and presets that can be used as provided by default.

 The libraries are released as [packages](https://www.npmjs.com/org/spryker-oryx) under the same version.